Deaths from coronavirus top 1,000 in Wisconsin

 The grim milestone of deaths comes as schools and universities are grappling with whether to hold in-person classes starting in September.
 The Big Ten announced Tuesday that it won't play football this fall because of concerns about COVID-19, becoming the first of college sports' power conferences to yield to the pandemic.

 A statewide mask mandate designed to slow the spread of the virus took effect Aug.
-1. Republican state Senate Majority Leader Scott Fitzgerald has said he wants the Legislature to kill the order.
+1. Senate Majority Leader Scott Fitzgerald, R-Juneau, has said he wants the Legislature to kill the order.

 COVID-19 in photos: How Wisconsin is managing the pandemic